spe-uob/2020-Healthcare-Data-Simulators/README.md

 4. Add [this jar file](https://drive.google.com/file/d/1Y9OZQ4a_qfeo_JcPhpMSdHuNEZydhAWq/view?usp=sharing) to `src/main/resources/lib` folder.
 It is the OpenPseudomiser for masking data.
 5. If you do not wish to compile the source code, find the jar file in releases.
-5. Run `java -jar Healthcare-Data-Simulators-x.x-x.x-1.jar`.
-After the `lib` folder has been created, exit the application and add the 2 jar files in step 2 and 3 above in the `lib` folder.
-Re-run the application and no errors should be returned.
+5. Run `java -jar healthcare-data-simulators-x.x-SNAPSHOT.jar`.
+From releases.

 ## Contributors
 Vlad Andrei Bucur